Healthy Homes Assessment Avalon

 Avalon Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Avalon and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required to all Avalon and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records of their the conformance to the Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.
+• Landlords and property managers must keep records that demonstrate compliance with each Healthy Homes Standard that apply or will apply during the tenancy of their rental properties.

-• Property managers and private landlords should make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Private landlords and property managers must ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

-• All households which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes